SafetyWing Review: Quality Travel Medical Insurance for Extended Travel

-SafetyWing covers an impressive range of almost 100 sports and activities, but they don’t cover professional or organized sports.
+High-Risk Activities and Professional or Organized Sports: SafetyWing Nomad Insurance covers an impressive range of sports and activities but doesn’t cover professional or organized sports.
 Not sure what qualifies as an organized sport?
 If there’s a scheduled practice involved, it’s not covered.
 While not as robust as World Nomads, SafetyWing has a much bigger list of covered activities than most policies.

-- Running with bulls
+- Running with the bulls

 - Whitewater rafting

-This is standard fare, but cancer treatment isn’t covered by SafetyWing.
+Cancer Treatment: This is standard fare, but cancer treatment isn’t covered by SafetyWing.
 The policy is really only meant to cover treatment of acute illness and injury that could pop up while you’re away.